aksommerville/egg2/README.md

 - - [x] graf
 - - [x] font
 - - [ ] Standard instruments and sound effects.
+- - [ ] Can we make native builds use egg-stdlib's rand()?
+There might be some value in having PRNG behave exactly the same across targets.
 - [ ] Robust demo ROM.
 - - [x] Generic menu widget.
 - - [x] video
 - - [x] audio: Play song, adjust playhead, play effects.
-- - [ ] audio: Track playhead and show a warning toast when the incoming value <= previous.
+- - [x] audio: Track playhead and show a warning toast when the incoming value <= previous.
 That must only happen when it repeats or song changes.
+- - - Ho ho!
+Looks like we're doing this wrong in native, good thing I added this.
 - - [x] input: Show all states plus an event log.
 - - [ ] misc: Local time, real time, log.
 - - [ ] storage: Prefs, store, rom.